tomlqc/about-quantum/source/online/online.rst

   about hardware, architecture and algorithms.

-  More videos are available in *The School of Quantum* on `QuTube <https://www.qutube.nl>`_: many short videos, also about advanced topics.
+  More videos are available in *The School of Quantum* on `QuTube <https://www.qutube.nl>`_: many short videos, also about `quantum computer hardware <https://www.qutube.nl/quantum-computer-12>`_ and advanced topics.

   QuTech was `founded in 2014 <https://qutech.nl/about-us/our-organisation/>`_
   as a collaboration between Delft University of Technology (TU Delft)